imonlius/interactive-neurons/DEVELOPMENT.md

 CountConnectedComponents, AreNodeInputsSatisfied, NodesAndLinksConsistent,
 ContainsTopologicalCycle) for use when building flashlight model from network.

+2020-05-03: Implemented neurons::NetworkContainer class, which is an fl::Container
+generated from a neurons::Network.

 TODO:
-1. Implement ML model.
-(Create a fl::Container subclass that takes nodes and links as inputs, validates them using utility graph methods, then builds model with utility graph methods).
-2. Implement trainer class.
+1. Implement trainer class.
 (Trains ML model with pre-set LR, batch size, number of epochs, optimizer, etc).
 2. Add graph display of machine learning loss.